englhardt/OneClassActiveLearning.jl/README.md

 Pkg.add("https://github.com/englhardt/OneClassActiveLearning.jl.git")
 ```

-The results presented in the paper base on a previous version of the package and on Julia 0.6.
+The results presented in the arXiv paper base on a previous version of the package and on Julia 0.6.
-To reproduce the experiment results from the paper, use the old package manager (with Pkg.clone) and checkout OneClassActiveLearning.jl at tag `v1.0`.
+To reproduce the experiment results from the arXiv paper, use the old package manager (with Pkg.clone) and checkout OneClassActiveLearning.jl at tag `v0.1.0`.

 ## Overview
 [One-class classifiers](https://en.wikipedia.org/wiki/One-class_classification) learn to identify if objects belong to a specific class, often used for outlier detection.